Betting Guide

 Why BOG Changes Your Strategy

 Without BOG, there is a genuine tension between taking an early price and waiting for the SP.
 If you take 10/1 in the morning and the horse drifts to 16/1, you have left value on the table.
 If you wait for SP and the horse shortens to 7/1, you have lost value by waiting.
-BOG removes this tension entirely.
-You can take the morning price with no downside.
+BOG removes this tension — but only once it is live.
+From the firm’s BOG start time onward, you can take your price with no downside.

-BOG makes early prices strictly better than SP in every scenario.
+Within the BOG window, early prices are strictly better than SP in every scenario.
 If the horse shortens, you hold the higher early price.
 If it drifts, you get the higher SP.
-There is no situation in which taking an early price with BOG leaves you worse off than waiting.
-This means that on any day when BOG is available, you should take your price as soon as you have made your selection.
-There is no reason to wait — and every reason not to, because prices can shorten as well as drift.
+There is no situation in which taking an early price under BOG leaves you worse off than waiting.
+So once BOG is live for the card, take your price as soon as you have made your selection.
+There is no reason to wait — and good reason not to, because prices can shorten as well as drift.
+The one trap is the early-morning or ante-post price taken before the window opens: that carries no guarantee, so the “no downside” logic does not apply to it.

 BOG and Each-Way Bets

-BOG applies to both the win and place elements of an each-way bet.
-If your horse places at a higher SP than your early price, the place payout is also upgraded.
-This makes BOG particularly valuable on each-way bets in big-field handicaps, where the place part often represents the more likely return and where price drift is common due to large, volatile markets.
+Where both parts are upgraded, BOG is especially valuable on each-way bets in big-field handicaps, where the place part often represents the more likely return and where price drift is common in large, volatile markets.